cadenedam/Project4/README.md

 When items are purchased, the quantity available for all users decreases by the amount being purchased.

 Sellers
-- <s>Sellers can create, edit, or delete products associated with their stores.<s>
+- <strike>Sellers can create, edit, or delete products associated with their stores.<strike>
 - Sellers can view a list of their sales by store, including customer information and revenues from the sale.

 Customers